…The summer ends and we wonder who we are

 Preheat oven to 200˚F.

 Thinly slice apples crosswise about 1/8-inch thick with a mandoline or sharp knife.
 Arrange apple slices in a single layer on two parchment-lined rimmed baking sheets.

-In small bowl, combine cayenne pepper, nutmeg and cinnamon.
+In a small bowl, combine cayenne pepper, nutmeg, and cinnamon.
 Put mixture into a sieve and sprinkle evenly over apple slices.

 Makes about 2 cups apple chips.